← Back to 史記

 使 西

 After two years, Helü made Crown Prince Fu Chai lead troops to attack Chu and took Fan.
-Chu feared Wu would come greatly again, so they left Ying and moved to Jiao.
-At this time, Wu, using the strategies of Wu Xi and Sun Wu, west broke strong Chu, north awed Qi and Jin, and south subjugated the Yue people.
+Chu feared that Wu would return in force, so it abandoned Ying and moved to Ruo.
+At this time, Wu used the strategies of Wu Zixu and Sun Wu to break mighty Chu in the west, overawe Qi and Jin in the north, and subdue the Yue people in the south.

 15